Miss Regina | Nido Lead Guide

 Miss Alicia| Nido Assistant

 Hi Nido families, my name is Alicia Romero.
 I was born and raised in Santa Cruz.
 I graduated from the University of Santa Cruz in 2012 with a B.A. in anthropology and a minor in education.
 Right after graduating I moved to Brazil where I lived with my husband and my son for 3 years.
 Now, I am back in Santa Cruz, and have been working in MCS for over a year.
 Throughout my work experience I have worked in diverse educational settings; from working in pre-schools, to teaching English, and now working with infants.
 All of my work experience has given me different views on styles and theories of teaching.
 That is why I’m still debating whether I will pursue a Montessori teaching certification or a M.A./Credentials in education.
-As of now, I am very happy to be working alongside Ms. Regina, Ms. Jacklyn and Ms. Lisa in the Nido room.
+As of now, I am very happy to be working alongside Ms. Regina, Ms. Jacklyn and Ms. Asia in the Nido room.

 In my spare time I enjoy going to the beach, exercising, reading and spending time with my family.

 My name is Jacklyn Wigley.
 I am 26 years old and consider myself a Santa Cruz native.
 I have been working with kids professionally for 4 years.
 I’ve worked with families with one child as well as families with multiple children.
 I feel comfortable watching many children at one time.
 Although I love working with all ages, I am especially drawn towards children 0-4 years old.
 I am very experienced in my field and also possess several certifications including: CPR (including infants), and First Aid.
 I’ve been working at Montessori Community School in the Nido room since early May 2017.
 I believe this school is a wonderful spot for your child to begin their education both academically and emotionally.
 I work with such an amazing team, and feel so lucky and proud to be part of such a great school.